Positive definite matrix projection

 Arguments

-pdm: The estimator specifying the positive definite projection algorithm.pdm::Posdef: The algorithm specified inpdm.algis used to projectXto the nearest PD matrix.
-IfXis already positive definite, it is left unchanged.pdm::Nothing: No-op.
+pdm: Optional positive definite matrix estimator.::Posdef: The algorithm specified inpdm.algis used to projectXto the nearest PD matrix.
+IfXis already positive definite, it is left unchanged.::Nothing: No-op.

 Returns